 To learn more about an attribute, see field-level Help.

 #DIALOG_WIDTH#in the dialog initialization code of the page template is replaced with the value entered in this item.
 For a page using a Desktop user interface, the value is set in pixels, such as 500.
-However, for a page using the jQuery Mobile Smartphone user interface, the value is set in percent, such as 80%.

 #DIALOG_HEIGHT#in the dialog initialization code of the page template is replaced with the value entered.